GoodAI/goodai-ltm/README.md

 Note that a limitation of our fine-tuned query-passage matching models is that they are optimized for short passages (24 to 36 tokens) and the passages are truncated by the model during inference.

+Memory instances, by default, do not use a query-passage matching model.
+To enable one, it should be configured as follows:

+    qpmm = AutoTextMatchingModel.from_pretrained('qpm-distilroberta-01')
+    config = TextMemoryConfig()
+    config.reranking_k_factor = 3
+    mem = AutoTextMemory.create(matching_model=qpmm, config=config)

+The `reranking_k_factor` setting tells the memory how many candidates it should consider for reranking.
+The user requests `k` memories.
+The reranking algorithm considers `k * reranking_k_factor` chunks.

 ## Query-passage matching model usage

 The `predict` method of the model takes a list of